 I think the price jump to 35mm f1.4 is too much for me personally, so would likely go for an f1.8.
 If that’s what your budget affords you too, you’ll still love what you get for the money and will find a huge difference in the results you get compared to your kit lens.

-And there are your eleven reasons why you should have a 35mm lens, or its equivalent based on your camera’s sensor size. 😀
+And there are your eleven reasons why you should have a 35mm lens or, like this one for Fujifilm, this one for Olympus or this one for Panasonic, its equivalent based on your camera’s sensor size. 😀